Tom (1792 ship): Career

-2nd enslaving voyage (1793–1794): Captain Brine sailed from Liverpool on 23 January 1793.
+2nd voyage transporting enslaved people (1793–1794): Captain Brine sailed from Liverpool on 23 January 1793.
 War with France began just after Tom left on her second slave trading voyage.
 Captain John Brine was issued a letter of marque on 28 February 1793.
 Lloyd's List reported in March that Tom, Brine, master, had been sailing from Liverpool to Africa when she was driven on shore at Hoylake.
 She was got off and returned into dock to repair some damage.

 Tom began acquiring captives at the Congo River 28 June.
 She left Africa on 3 September and arrived at St Croix on 23 November.
 She had embarked 236 captives and she arrived with 216 for an 8% mortality rate.
-She sailed for Liverpool on 10 January 1794 and arrived there on 22 February.
+She sailed for Liverpool on 10 January 1794, and arrived there on 22 February.
 She had left Liverpool with 31 crew members and she had suffered 16 crew deaths on her voyage.

 At the time Saint Croix was a Danish colony.
 In 1792, the Danish government passed a law that would outlaw Danish participation in the trans-Atlantic enslaving trade, from early 1803 on.
 This led the government in the Danish West Indies to encourage the importation of captives prior to the ban taking effect.
 One measure that it took was to open the trade to foreign vessels.
 Records for the period 1796 to 1799 show that 24 British enslaving ships, most of them from Liverpool, arrived at St Croix and imported 6,781 captives.

-Third enslaving voyage (1794-Loss): Captain James Galt acquired a letter of marque on 10 March 1794.
+Third voyage transporting enslaved people (1794-Loss): Captain James Galt acquired a letter of marque on 10 March 1794.
 He sailed from Liverpool on 26 March 1794.